varapp/varapp-docs/docs/src/about.rst

 or would like to add progressively to the program.

 - Get rid of VEP for the annotation.
-- View local alignments in a viewer similar to IGV.
+- :strike:`View local alignments in a viewer similar to IGV.`
-- Calculate variants frequencies across several databases of one user/group.
 - Easy installer.
 - Scale up to full genome.
 - More flexibility with the annotation.
+- Calculate variants frequencies across several databases of one user/group.